Firstyear/prd-blog/blog_source/pages/nss_and_openssl_command_reference.rst

 Importing certificates to NSS
 -----------------------------

 Import the signed certificate into the requesters database.

 ::

     certutil -A -n "Server-cert" -t ",," -i nss.dev.example.com.crt -d .

 Import an openSSL generated key and certificate into an NSS database.

 ::

     openssl pkcs12 -export -in server.crt -inkey server.key -out server.p12 -name Test-Server-Cert
     pk12util -i server.p12 -d . -k pwdfile.txt

 Importing a CA certificate
 --------------------------

 Import the CA public certificate into the requesters database.

 ::

     certutil -A -n "CAcert" -t "C,," -i /etc/pki/CA/nss/ca.crt -d .

 Exporting certificates
 ----------------------

 Export a secret key and certificate from an NSS database for use with openssl.

 ::

     pk12util -o server-export.p12 -d . -k pwdfile.txt -n Test-Server-Cert
     openssl pkcs12 -in server-export.p12 -out file.pem -nodes

 Note that file.pem contains both the CA cert, cert and private key.
 You can view just the private key with:

 ::

     openssl pkcs12 -in server-export.p12 -out file.pem -nocerts -nodes

 Or just the cert and CAcert with

 ::

     openssl pkcs12 -in server-export.p12 -out file.pem -nokeys -nodes

 You can easily make ASCII formatted PEM from here.

 Both NSS and OpenSSL
 --------------------

 Self signed certificates
 ------------------------

 Create a self signed certificate.

 For nss, note the -n, which creates a "nickname" (And should be unique) and is how applications reference your certificate and key.
 Also note the -s line, and the CN options.
 Finally, note the first line has the option -g, which defines the number of bits in the created certificate.
+Note also the -Z for the hash algorithm.

 ::

-    certutil -S -f pwdfile.txt -d . -t "C,," -x -n "Server-Cert" -g 2048\
+    certutil -S -f pwdfile.txt -d . -t "C,," -x -n "Server-Cert" -g 4096 -Z SHA256 \
     -s "CN=nss.dev.example.com,O=Testing,L=example,ST=Queensland,C=AU"

     openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days

 ::

     certutil -S -f pwdfile.txt -d . -t "C,," -x -n "Server-Cert2" \
     -s "CN=nss2.dev.example.com,O=Testing,L=example,ST=Queensland,C=AU"

 SubjectAltNames
 ---------------

 To add subject alternative names, use a comma seperated list with the option -8 IE:

 ::

-    certutil -S -f pwdfile.txt -d . -t "C,," -x -n "Server-Cert" -g 2048\
+    certutil -S -f pwdfile.txt -d . -t "C,," -x -n "Server-Cert" -g 4096 -Z SHA256 \
     -s "CN=nss.dev.example.com,O=Testing,L=example,ST=Queensland,C=AU" \
     -8 "nss.dev.example.com,nss-alt.dev.example.com"

 For OpenSSL this is harder:

 First, you need to create an altnames.cnf

 ::

     [req]